j4321/juliette.monsel/docs/_sources/Teaching.rst.txt

 .. rubric:: Portfolio

 As part of the doctoral course on research and higher education, I have produced a `portfolio (in French) <http://juliette-monsel.byethost15.com>`_.
-It is documenting some of the skills that I acquired during my doctorate and mostly focuses on my teaching.
+It documents some of the skills that I acquired during my doctorate and mostly focuses on my teaching.